Hellraiser III: Hell on Earth: Development

-New World Pictures and Film Futures, a production company owned by Clive Barker and Chris Figg, held meetings about a third Hellraiser film before Hellbound was released.
-Barker had originally intended for the Hellraiser sequels to focus on Clare Higgins' character Julia, but Higgins declined to reprise her role in a third film, and her character was killed off in later drafts of Hellbound.
+New World Pictures and Film Futures, a production company owned by Clive Barker and Chris Figg, held meetings about a third Hellraiser film before Hellbound: Hellraiser II was released.
+Barker had originally intended for the Hellraiser sequels to focus on Clare Higgins' character Julia Cotton, but Higgins declined to reprise her role in a third film, and her character was killed off in later drafts of Hellbound.
 Other ideas included a story set in ancient Egypt, a followup to Hellbound in which Pinhead attempted to resurrect himself, and a building that functioned as a Lament Configuration.
 Aspects from the latter two would make it into the final script.

 During these talks, 20th Century Fox demanded extensive cuts to Barker's latest film, Nightbreed, an adaptation of his novella Cabal.
 Following a misleading marketing campaign from Fox that promoted it as a slasher film, Nightbreed underperformed at the box office and caused Film Futures to go out of business.
 With New World's own bankruptcy troubles, Hellraiser III went into development hell.
 Former New World executives, including Lawrence Kuppin, established Trans-Atlantic Pictures, and the rights were transferred to them.
 Following disagreements with Trans-Atlantic, Barker had no official involvement in the project until much later, during post-production; he said the studio balked at his fee, as they wanted a "cheap and nasty" film.

 Tony Randel, who directed Hellbound, co-wrote the story with Peter Atkins.
 Atkins completed the first draft of the screenplay in 1991.
 Many major elements remain unchanged from the shooting script, but the Barbie and CD Cenobites do not exist.
 The end of the screenplay has Pinhead and Elliott merge into one being, but, following this, Joey makes a deal with him to be his willing bride in return for a successful life.
 Subsequent rewrites introduced the CD and Barbie Cenobites, Pinhead's deception as Joey's father, and a happier ending.
 The setting was made unambiguously American, ending the first two films' tradition of mixing British and American elements.